twobucks/zapsnap/README.md

 ### Server

+**Server must not get the file in one go, since this kills the nature of P2P.
+Instead, server should behave as another leecher and provider of link for additional sharing.**

-1. Give a torrent file to a server which is then hosted there
+1. Start seeding a file to a server, which gives you a URL from which other leechers can get the content
-2. You get a URL with the location of that torrent, you need to have your browser opened on that location
+2. You get a URL with the location of that file, you need to have your browser opened
-3. Once you give that URL to someone, the seeding process starts, you are the seeder (Webtorrent is how we seed it)
+3. Once you give that URL to someone, the seeding process starts, you are still the seeder
 4. You get info about the download status and about which ip is downloading the picture (each IP gets download bar with different colors)
 5. Once you close the page, the file is gone